tronprotocol/documentation/English_Documentation/TRON_Introduction/TRON_Brochure.md

 ## Smart Contract/ Virtual Machine

 The smart contract module of TRON allows users to custominze contracts to their own needs.
-TRON is home to its own virtual machin, on which Smart contract operates, allowing for developers to customize for diverse and complex functions.
+TRON is home to its own virtual machine, on which Smart contract operates, allowing for developers to customize for diverse and complex functions.

 ## Third Party Applications

-+ Token Deployment Platform
++ Token Deployment Platforem

     Third party developers are granted access to TRON’s network for the development of their own platforms.
 With the use of Tron’s token module, users of these platforms could also customize their own tokens.